La-wea-cosmica/Monar/README.md

 **If you want to update lunar client just launch the normal lunar client** **then open Monar, that will update your Lunar Client Version**

-# Please Note That Put is not associated with Moonsworth, and we are not trying to replace the use of Lunar Client.
+# Please Note That Monar is not associated with Moonsworth, and we are not trying to replace the use of Lunar Client.
 # Need Help?, Check Out Our Discord [Here!](https://dsc.gg/monar)